-5 in Geography
+6 in GCSE Geography

-Many careers value the skills gained from a geography A Level, whether that be town planning, estate management, meteorology, environmental management or GIS.
+Many careers value the skills gained from a Geography A Level, whether that be Town Planning, Estate Management, Meteorology, Environmental Management or GIS.
 Subjects which go particularly well with Geography are Biology, Sociology, English or Maths.
-We are in the unusual position of being both an Arts and Scientific area of study, which enables purely science based students to continue to develop their literacy skills, while also allowing arts based students to maintain statistical and mathematical skills.
+Geography is in the unusual position of being both an Arts and Scientific area of study, which enables purely science based students to continue to develop their literacy skills, while also allowing arts based students to maintain statistical and mathematical skills.